ermouth/couch-photon/README.md

 ## Dump to ZIP and restore

-The `Sync/dump…` dialog has special switch `ZIP` to manage DB dump/restore process.
-Photon can dump several DBs into one archive file, and later restore them, all or partially, under original or different names.
+The `Sync/dump…` dialog has special switch `ZIP` to manage the DB dump/restore process.
+Photon can dump several DBs into one archive file, and later restore them, in full or in part, under the original or different names.
 In most browsers in safe environment (https) Photon can handle gigabytes of data without stalling.

-Unlike all other Photon components ZIP processor relies on very modern browser technologies, which means ZIP features don’t work in browsers older than \~2017.
+Unlike all other Photon components, ZIP processor relies on the latest browser technologies, which means ZIP features don’t work in browsers older than \~2017.

-ZIP processor tries to use streams, and also to employ almost all CPU power available, so given a DB of large docs it easily saturates 50Mbit/s network on very average notebook.
+ZIP processor tries to use streams, and also to employ almost all CPU power available, so given a DB of large docs it easily saturates 50Mbit/s network on a very average notebook.

 Streaming doesn’t work in Safari <14.1, also no streaming in unsafe environment.
 No streaming means entire dump should fit in RAM, which still allows dump size up to several hundreds of megabytes.

 All docs in a Photon-generated ZIP archive are named like `dbname/doc_id.json`.
 Also ZIP always contains `_info.json` file at the very start.
-This file contains DB list, security objects, stats, etc. Unzip can only work with archives having info file in the first megabyte of data.
+This file contains DB list, security objects, stats, etc. Unzip can only work with archives having the info file in the first megabyte of data.

 ## CouchDB performance test

 Photon design document includes superficial CouchDB performance test accessible from About tab for users with `_admin` role.

 The test provides good insights how `q,n` cluster params impact performance.
-Also test shows JS query server costs, and how QS performance depends on sharding options.
+Also, the test shows JS query server costs, and how QS performance depends on sharding options.

 ## Dedicated host